Will for Peace 2026

 Event Overview

 "Will for Peace 2026" was a week-long naval exercise held off the coast of South Africa from January 9-16, 2026.
-The drills involved the navies of China, Russia, Iran, and host nation South Africa, and were framed by South Africa as a routine maritime safety and interoperability operation essential for protecting maritime economic activities amidst rising global tensions.
-The exercises are newsworthy due to the inclusion of Iran, which has drawn criticism from the US and internal dissent within South Africa.
-The US is closely monitoring the drills, and South Africa has launched an inquiry into Iran's participation.
-While some analysts view the drills as a symbolic diplomatic statement signaling a shift in BRICS beyond economic cooperation, others consider them largely symbolic.
+The drills involved the navies of China, Russia, Iran, and host nation South Africa, and were framed by South Africa as a routine maritime safety and interoperability operation essential for protecting maritime economic activities.
+The exercises are newsworthy due to the geopolitical implications of Iran's participation, drawing criticism from the US and internal dissent within South Africa.
+Some analysts view the drills as a symbolic shift for BRICS beyond economic cooperation, signaling a potential move towards military cooperation and a diplomatic statement in a changing global order.
 India opted out of participating.
-The event highlights evolving geopolitical dynamics and potential shifts in the global order.
+The exercises highlight rising global maritime tensions and the evolving role of BRICS in the emerging post-Western world.